 - the ability to read body language

 These skills can provide benefits beyond the project at hand.
 Often, receiving a new contract is as much about your company’s network as it is about the bid itself.
 General superintendents play a key role in setting the tone that other professionals (including decision-makers at general contracting firms) remember most.
+A construction superintendent with a great set of interpersonal skills and a people-first approach can significantly improve labor productivity.

 As part of setting the tone, construction superintendents must display exemplary professionalism in how they treat and interact with others.